aw/fiveforths/logs/_posts/2023-01-07-devlog-36-from-dtc-to-itc.md

 The `lookup` function was not cleaning up after itself when an error was found.
 This was not an issue when _executing_ words, only when _compiling_ because it would essentially leave a word half-compiled in memory.

-I think the first change is to makea copy of `LATEST` once we enter the function.
+I think the first change is to make a copy of `LATEST` once we enter the function.
 This is the value we want to restore if there's an error, but we only want to do it once:

 ```
  lookup: